Last Updated on September 11, 2023

 - Monitor number of concurrent connections from individual IP addresses and block those with the most.

-This clampdown is likely to continue as the BBC tries to expand it’s digital footprint.
+This clampdown is likely to continue as the BBC tries to expand its digital footprint.
 Already they have launched a paid service called Britbox which contains loads of British TV programmes and is currently available in the USA.
 The problem is that it’s still more expensive than most decent VPN services and offers only a small proportion of the main BBC iPlayer service.
-Not forgetting that the domestic version allows you to watch all the channels live so you can watch BBC News live video anytime you like too.
-The VPN offers the full BBC experience plus every other UK television channels that broadcasts online too.
+Not forgetting that the domestic version allows you to watch all the channels live or switch servers to do things like watch Indian TV Channels in USA for example!.
+The VPN offers the full BBC experience plus every other UK television channel that broadcasts online too.

 Watch the World’s Best Channels Anywhere with a VPN